ImageMagick/Usage-Markdown/basics/index.md

 Some speed tests were submitted to [IM Forum, Q8 vs. Q16 speed (& HDRI)](../forum_link.cgi?f=1&t=26011&p=114168).

-Rough results from the above artical
+Rough results from the above article

 -   The amount of memory used per pixel per channel is as you would expect.
 Q8 - 1 byte, Q16 - 2 bytes, Q32 & any HDRI - 4 bytes, Q64 (HDRI) - 8 bytes.
--   64bit has significate precision improvements for floating point operations, but so does any other HDRI version of ImageMagick.
+-   64bit has significant precision improvements for floating point operations, but so does any other HDRI version of ImageMagick.
 -   Speed wise Q8, Q16 and HDRI all about the same speed (presuming computer has floating point MPU), Q32 about 25% slower and Q64 (HDRI) is about 50% slower.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > Note that Q64 automatically uses "double long floats", rather than 64 bit integers.
-It is sort of a double precision HDRI, but while very precise is the slowest of all in-memory quality settings, and most memory intensive.
+> It is sort of a double precision HDRI, but while very precise is the slowest of all in-memory quality settings, and most memory intensive.
 >
 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > The actual speed will depend on your computer specifications, and if you have a Math Co-Processor or not.
-If it is not important using the default Q16, or standard HDRI, is probably best.
+> If it is not important using the default Q16, or standard HDRI, is probably best.
 >
-> If it is important then you should do simpler tests for speed, on your equipement, but using the operations you typically expect to use in your image processing.
+> If it is important then you should do simple tests for speed, on your equipment, but using the operations you typically expect to use in your image processing.

 ------------------------------------------------------------------------